chasecs/mysqldump-to-csv/README.md

 ## Caustion

-When there is any comma embedded in the field data, like `1, 2, 'hello,world', ...`, it may cause problems for CSV parser to handle such field data.
+When fields have commas inside, e.g. `..., 'hello,world', ...`, the CSV parser may fail dealing with these fields.

 So, you may need to fix this problem by yourself.